Traveling to London for the First Time: Tips & Tricks for Your Visit

 5. Save Time and Money on London’s Major Attractions

-Visiting London for the first time means visiting all the main landmarks and attractions in London.
-However, if you aren’t prepared, it’s very likely you will waste hours and days standing in lines.
+Visiting London for the first time means visiting at least some of the main landmarks and attractions in London.
+However, if you aren’t prepared, you will either waste hours standing in lines or not be able to visit at all.

 The London Pass